- March 8, 2017

 During intubation, medical professionals insert a tube through a patient’s nose or mouth.
 It is performed for many reasons, including assisting a patient with a collapsed lung or other respiratory conditions, removing blockages of the airway and opening the airway to administer oxygen, anesthesia or medicine.
 Providers will often give patients medicine to alleviate pain or discomfort during intubation and to assist in the process of inserting the tube.

 Intubations are often performed in emergency medical situations when a patient is critically injured or ill.
 As we’ll see, the risks for complications increase when intubation is performed in an emergency setting.
+If you believe you or a loved one has experienced complications due to intubation in a medical setting, it’s essential to consult with a Medical malpractice lawyer to understand your rights and options.

 What are the Risk Factors for Complications?